ubc-lib-geo/Data-Normalization-Classification/Content/Comparison.md

 # The United States Data

 The United States Data is collected by a collaboration of researchers and data scientists and is available for download [here](https://mappingpoliceviolence.org/).

-"We believe the data represented on this site is the most comprehensive accounting of people killed by police since 2013.
-Note that the Mapping Police Violence database is more comprehensive than the Washington Post police shootings database: while Washington Post only tracks cases where people are fatally shot by on-duty police officers, our database includes additional incidents such as cases where police kill someone through use of a chokehold, baton, taser or other means as well as cases such as killings by off-duty police."
+*"We believe the data represented on this site is the most comprehensive accounting of people killed by police since 2013.
+Note that the Mapping Police Violence database is more comprehensive than the Washington Post police shootings database: while Washington Post only tracks cases where people are fatally shot by on-duty police officers, our database includes additional incidents such as cases where police kill someone through use of a chokehold, baton, taser or other means as well as cases such as killings by off-duty police."*

 This is not an official count either as this dataset is a collection of second-hand information in the form of press releases, news articles, etc. Some records are incomplete, and the total number of incidents is likely higher than detailed here.

-However, one advantage of this dataset over the US data is that it is updated regularly.
+One advantage of this dataset over the US data is that it is updated regularly.
 Giving a more accurate temporal picture of current trends.

 <div style="overflow: hidden;